Brandenburg an der Havel: Middle Ages

-After 1157 CE, Albert I leading one of the Wendish Crusades settled here and became the first margrave of Brandenburg.
+Following Pribislav's death his widow Petrissa enabled Albert I of Brandenburg to take over Brandenburg fort by agreement and provide it with a joint German-Slav garrison.
+Albert now styled himself Margrave of Brandenburg.
+By 1160 systematic settlement of the Elbe-Havel-Spree basin by nobility, burghers, and peasants from the Schwabengau area (Harz), the Netherlands, the Rhineland, and Westphalia was in progress.
+In 1165 the foundation stone for a cathedral was laid on the cathedral island of Brandenburg.
+It was consecrated five years later in the presence of Albert the Bear and his sons.
 The town was restricted to the western bank of the Havel until 1196, when it was extended to the eastern side.
 The parts on either side of the river were regarded as three towns (Old Town, New Town and Brandenburg cathedral district) for centuries.

 In 1314–1315 the Old and New Towns joined the Hanseatic League.
-In the Thirty Years' War (1618–1648) the towns suffered plundering and destruction which led to a loss of power; Potsdam became the new capital, and the court left the town of Brandenburg.
+In the Thirty Years' War (1618–1648) the towns suffered plundering and destruction; this caused Potsdam to become the new capital, and the court left the town of Brandenburg.
 In 1715, Old Town and New Town were merged to form a single town.
 In 1928, the Brandenburg cathedral district was added.